subrotosanyal/fs-handler/README.md

 ### Prerequisites

-- Java 17 or higher
+- Java 21 (LTS) or higher
-- Gradle 8.0 or higher
+- Gradle 8.5 or higher
+- Docker (optional, for containerization)
 - AWS credentials (for S3 storage)

 ### Configuration